 Browser Automation¶

 JarvisCore's BrowserSubAgent drives a real Chromium browser via Playwright.
-It is activated when the Kernel routes a task to the browser role, triggered automatically by keyword classification or by setting default_kernel_role = "browser" on your AutoAgent.
+It is activated when the Kernel routes a task to the browser role through a structured routing decision or by setting default_kernel_role = "browser" on your AutoAgent.

 The browser subagent is not a replacement for web search.
 Use it only when the target page requires JavaScript execution, cookie-based authentication, interactive UI automation, or form submission.
 For static content and API-based research, the ResearcherSubAgent's web_search and read_url tools are faster and cheaper.